crystal-lang/crystal/_gitbook/syntax_and_semantics/constants.md

 TEN #=> 10
 ```

-If a constant is not used its initializer is never included in the final executable.
+If a constant is not used, its initializer is never included in the final executable.